Black Monk Time: Legacy

 In 2009, Light in the Attic released a reissue of Black Monk Time, which featured appraising quotes by several musicians.
-Artists such as Jello Biafra of Dead Kennedys, Jay Reatard, Fred Cole of Dead Moon, Casey Wescott of Fleet Foxes, Jared Swilley of Black Lips, Mark E. Smith of the Fall, Lenny Kaye of the Patti Smith Group, Krist Novoselic of Nirvana, Ira Kaplan of Yo La Tengo, Jack White of the White Stripes, Jon Spencer of the Jon Spencer Blues Explosion, Ade Blackburn of Clinic, Jochen Immler of Faust, Iggy Pop of the Stooges, and the Beastie Boys, were featured in the liner notes as fans of the record.
+Artists such as Jello Biafra of Dead Kennedys, Jay Reatard, Fred Cole of Dead Moon, Casey Wescott of Fleet Foxes, Jared Swilley of Black Lips, Mark E. Smith of the Fall, Lenny Kaye of the Patti Smith Group, Krist Novoselic of Nirvana, Ira Kaplan of Yo La Tengo, Jack White of the White Stripes, Jon Spencer of the Jon Spencer Blues Explosion, Ade Blackburn of Clinic, Jochen Immler of Faust, Iggy Pop of the Stooges, and the Beastie Boys were featured in the liner notes as fans of the record.

-A tribute album, titled Silver Monk Time, containing tracks by numerous bands, was released in October 2006 as the soundtrack to the award-winning documentary Monks: The Transatlantic Feedback, notable artists included the Raincoats, the Fall, Silver Apples, Faust, Jon Spencer and Alan Vega of Suicide.
+A tribute album, titled Silver Monk Time, containing tracks by numerous bands, was released in October 2006 as the soundtrack to the award-winning documentary Monks: The Transatlantic Feedback.
+Artists featured on the album included the Raincoats, the Fall, Silver Apples, Faust, Jon Spencer, and Alan Vega of Suicide.

-Black Monk Time was not officially released in the United States until 1994, as Polydor Records deemed the music too experimental for an American audience and too blunt in its condemnation of the Vietnam War at the time.
-The band's debut single was re-issued in 2009 by Play Loud!
+Black Monk Time was not officially released in the United States until 1994, as Polydor Records had deemed the music too experimental for an American audience and too blunt in its condemnation of the Vietnam War.
+The band's debut single was reissued in 2009 by Play Loud!
 Productions.

 In popular culture

-During the early 1990s, Mark E. Smith of English post-punk band the Fall, covered three of the album's songs: "I Hate You" and "Oh, How to Do Now" (as "Black Monk Theme Part I" and "Black Monk Theme Part II") on their 1990 album Extricate, "Shut Up" on their 1994 album Middle Class Revolt.
+English post-punk band the Fall covered three of the album's songs: "I Hate You" and "Oh, How to Do Now" (as "Black Monk Theme Part I" and "Black Monk Theme Part II") on their 1990 album Extricate and "Shut Up" on their 1994 album Middle Class Revolt.

-In 1997, Henry Rollins, formerly of Black Flag, alongside Rick Rubin, released the first American reissue of Black Monk Time on their "Infinite Zero" record label.
+In 1997, Henry Rollins and Rick Rubin released the first American reissue of Black Monk Time on their "Infinite Zero" record label.

-In 1998, the Big Lebowski directed by the Coen brothers featured the song, "I Hate You".
+"I Hate You" is featured in the 1998 film The Big Lebowski.
 In 2000, Powerade featured "Monk Time" in an advertisement.

-In 2006 Play Loud!
-Productions released a Monks tribute album, Silver Monk Time, featuring 29 international bands (including the original Monks), in conjunction with the film Monks: The Transatlantic Feedback.

-In 2017, Apple featured "Boys Are Boys and Girls Are Choice" in a commercial for the IPhone 7, while that same year the film Logan Lucky directed by Steven Soderbergh featured the song, "We Do Wie Du".
+In 2017, Apple featured "Boys Are Boys and Girls Are Choice" in a commercial for the iPhone 7; that same year, the film Logan Lucky featured "We Do Wie Du".